APA In-Text Citation – The Two Formats

 Definition of APA in-text citation

 The American Psychological Association created the APA citation style at a time when there was little consistency in social science research papers.
-The APA gives writers two citation methods: parenthetical and narrative1.
+The APA gives writers two citation methods: parenthetical and narrative.

 • Parenthetical citations list all the details in parentheses.